Accelerated Master of Arts in Communication

 Information about graduate tuition can be found on the UConn Office of the Bursar’s website.

-Resources for Fast-Track Students
+Resources for Accelerated MA Students

 Job Placements and Outcomes